Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 What are the advantages of using a custom `Nri.Program`?

-- **reducing boilerplate**: for example, we can automatically handle decoding failures so that we don't have to worry about them in each individual page.
+- **reducing boilerplate**: for example, we can automatically handle decoding failures so that we don't have to worry about them on each individual page.
 - **handling generic behaviours**: for example, we can automatically detect the user's input method to make our product more accessible.